bigskysoftware/_hyperscript/www/docs.new.md

 ultimately derive from [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf).
 These languages all read more like english than the programming languages you are probably used to.

-This unusual syntax has advantages, once you get over the initial hump:
+This unusual syntax has advantages, once you get over the initial shock:

 * It is very distinctive, making it obvious when hyperscript is being used in a web page
 * It reads very easily, making it obvious what a script is doing

 Hyperscript favors read time over write time when it comes to code.
 It can be a bit tricky to get the syntax right when you are starting out, but it reads very clearly once the code is written.

-Code is typically read many more times than it is written, so this tradeoff is a reasonable one.
+Code is typically read many more times than it is written, so we feel this tradeoff is a good one for simple front end scripting needs.

 Below you will find an overview of the various features, commands and expressions in hyperscript, as well as links to more detailed treatments of each them.

-Some other resources you may want to check out are:
+Some other hypserscript resources you may want to check out are:

  * The [cookbook](/cookbook) for existing hyperscripts you can start using and modifying for your own needs.
  * The [VanillaJS/jQuery/hyperscript comparison](/comparison), which shows the differences between vanillajs, jQuery